Coping with moving means managing many pieces, which only increase when you’re moving with school-age children.

 This is a vital decision that will decide what education your child receives.

-Private Schools in Thailand, also known as Bilingual Schools or English Program, mostly follows the curriculum set by Ministry of Education to excel students on their national standardize tests.
+Private Schools in Indonesia, also known as National Plus Schools, offer curriculum that meets and exceeds the requirements set by the national government.
 Some of the private schools may integrate other international programs.

 International schools are a good choice for expatriates who intend to return to their home country with their children in the near future, as well as for parents who intend to send their children to schools abroad.